 13. Always allow extra time for hair and makeup

-If there’s any way at all to have hair and make up start and finish up earlier, take it!
-Even with a hair and make up trial under your belt, it can take considerably longer.
+If there’s any way at all to have hair and makeup start and finish up as early as possible, do it!
+Even with a hair and makeup trial under your belt, it can take considerably longer on the wedding day.